flixofarrell/GQSLAP/README.md

 # Pipeline specific options:

-#dir of UKBB files
+#dir of plink files
-files: /path/to/your/UKBB/plink/files
+files: /path/to/your/plink/files

 #title of GRM directory (made by pipeline)
 GRM_dir: GRMs